Chapter 3:

 Zephyr was approaching.

-His dark grey hair tousled in the wind, and his silver eyes were filled with an expression that was difficult to read.
+His dark grey hair tousled in the wind, and his silver eyes gleamed with an expression that was difficult to read.
 Despite the fact he couldn't have been more than thirty or so, there was something about him that seemed old, as though he had seen more than his fair share of what the world had to offer.

 Meh, she was probably imagining it.